Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Introduction

-Inspired by the physics of Bose-Einstein condensates~\cite{pitaevskii2016bose}, the GFT condensate cosmology program~\cite{Gielen:2013kla,Oriti:2016acw,Gielen:2016dss,Pithis:2019tvp,Marchetti:2020umh} models this mean-field description of GFTs in terms of a condensate phase.
-Effective continuum cosmological physics is then obtained through coherent (or condensate) peaked states (CPSs) subject to the classical GFT equation of motion~\cite{Gielen:2013naa,Gielen:2014ila,Gielen:2014uga,Oriti:2016ueo,Oriti:2016qtz,Marchetti:2020umh,Marchetti:2020qsq}.
-In this way, this program has successfully reproduced the Friedmann dynamics for spatially homogeneous and isotropic flat geometries at late relational times.
-At early relational times, the initial Big Bang singularity of classical cosmology is replaced by a Big Bounce~\cite{Oriti:2016ueo,Oriti:2016qtz}, contingent on specific conditions detailed in~\cite{Marchetti:2020umh,Marchetti:2020qsq}.
-Further studies addressed more the phenomenological implications, exploring for instance geometric inflation~\cite{deCesare:2016rsf,Pithis:2016cxg,DeSousa:2023tja} or a phantom-like dark energy~\cite{Oriti:2021rvm}.
-Of particular relevance to our present work, all of these results, initially obtained using an EPRL-like GFT model~\cite{Baratin:2011hp,BenGeloun:2010qkf}, have been independently reproduced through an extended formulation of the Barrett-Crane (BC) model~\cite{Jercher:2021bie}.
+Inspired by the physics of Bose-Einstein condensates~\cite{pitaevskii2016bose}, the GFT condensate cosmology program~\cite{Gielen:2013kla,Oriti:2016acw,Gielen:2016dss,Pithis:2019tvp,Marchetti:2020umh} models this mean-field description of GFTs in terms of coherent peaked states (CPSs) subject to the classical GFT equation of motion~\cite{Gielen:2013naa,Gielen:2014ila,Gielen:2014uga,Oriti:2016ueo,Oriti:2016qtz,Marchetti:2020umh,Marchetti:2020qsq}.
+In this way, this program has successfully reproduced the Friedmann dynamics for spatially homogeneous and isotropic flat geometries at late relational times, while at early relational times, the initial Big Bang singularity of classical cosmology is replaced by a Big Bounce~\cite{Oriti:2016ueo,Oriti:2016qtz,Marchetti:2020umh,Marchetti:2020qsq}.
+Of particular relevance to our present work, all of these results, initially obtained using an Engle-Pereira-Rovelli-Livine-like (EPRL-like) GFT model~\cite{Baratin:2011hp,BenGeloun:2010qkf}, have been independently reproduced through an extended formulation of the Barrett-Crane (BC) model~\cite{Jercher:2021bie}.
 This observation hints at a potential universal behavior of different microscopic GFT models after coarse-graining in the continuum limit~\cite{Marchetti:2022nrf}.